LeHubca/lehub-website/docs/_posts/2022-08-03-map_layout_secondary2021_hideform_false_lang_en_secondary_page_title_movement_visioning_discussions_permalink_movementvisiontalks_otherlang_url_discussionsvisionmovements_body_starting_in_may_of_2022_the_hub_team_a.md

 Following short reflections offered by Tom on the topics mentioned above, participants broke out into facilitated discussion groups to share their insights about the current state of the climate movement and what opportunities lie ahead for building power at this moment in the movement building cycle.

+Pictured here are some Toronto folks discussing and having fun, respecting activist privacy of course!
 ![](/media/torontopic.png)